vanaeken/popular-on-github/readme.txt

 The behavior of Google Custom Search is not very clear.
 We need to understand the service better.

-In general, is Google Custom Search a good choice for a secondary popularity source?
+In general, we need to evaluate if Google Custom Search is a good choice for a secondary popularity source.

+Error handling, and messaging, needs to be extended.

+In general, we must make the application more robust.

 We need to parallelize outgoing calls as much as possible.